 - Investigate proactively and synthesise independently-led observations in Auckland (Capability 5)

-- Work to organise, negotiate and present urban ideas (Capability 4)
+- Work to organise, negotiate and present urban knowledges (Capability 4)

-- Engage with social and environmental sustainable policies and practices locally and globally (Capability 6)
+- Engage with social and environmental sustainable policies and practices in Auckland (Capability 6)

 |Final Exam||50%||Individual Coursework|